Dean: Shannon L. Blanton, Ph.D

 Current and Transfer Students:

 Current UAB students and transfer students may be eligible for admission into the UAB Honors College, provided that they have earned at least 12 hours of credit with a minimum 3.5 collegiate GPA.
 All current and transfer students must earn at least 18 credits of honors-level coursework during their time at UAB.
-Prospective current and transfer students should contact the Office of Honors Advising and Retention at email@example.com to discuss possible admission into the UAB Honors College based on their existing academic profiles and future trajectories.
+Prospective current and transfer students should apply at http://www.uab.edu/honors and meet with an honors advisor to discuss possible admission into the UAB Honors College based on their existing academic profiles and future trajectories.

 Continuation in the Honors College